jquery paste

 Getting Lost (and Found) in Italy

-I had good directions from a visiting neighbour who'd already explored the area.
-Being a student of ecological history, he told me that these chestnut groves in Italy were at least several centuries old,, having been planted by ancient communities to forestall famines in other foods.
+I had been given good directions from a visiting neighbour who'd already explored the area.
+Being a student of ecological history, he told me that these chestnut groves in Italy were at least several centuries old, having been planted by ancient communities to forestall famines in other foods.
 The chestnuts are still harvested today.

 The Chestnut Grove

-Do you know how lovely it is to come upon a chestnut grove in the midst of a forest, especially when you don't exactly know where you are?
-It's a special spot.
-The tree branches are magnificently broad and heavy with leaves, while the brown ground is clear and soft.
-Enchanting.
+Do you know how enchanting is to come upon a chestnut grove in the middle of a forest?
+It's a special spot that greets you like an enclosed garden, especially when you don't exactly know where you are.
+I The tree branches are magnificently broad and heavy with leaves, while the brown ground is clear and soft.
+A lovely spot to explore, so I did.

 After three happy hours exploring, I thought I should head back home.

-After five hours, however, hiking around and around, in and out of the beautiful chestnut grove, I was officially lost
+After five hours, however, hiking around and around and in and out of the beautiful chestnut grove, I was officially lost!

-Ironically, all the trail signposts that pointed in different locations were printed with the same location name!
+Ironically, all the trail signposts I found pointed in different locations but were printed with the same location name!

-My cell phone didn't operate in the woods..
-Besides, who would I call given a recent thunderstorm had knocked out landline phone service in my home territory (in which there's also no cell reception).
+My cell phone didn't work in the woods.
+Besides, whom would I call, given a recent thunderstorm had knocked out landline phone service in my home territory (in which there was also no cell reception).

 Officially Lost

 I stood by the road, which at least hinted at "civilization" and stuck my thumb out at the first passing car.
-No luck.
+No luck as the car passed me by.
 How few cars travelled this rural route?
-But returning to the forest to look again seemed even worse.
+But returning to the forest to look again for the right path home seemed an even worse idea..
 So...

-Like a fortune's fool, I waited and held my hands up prayerfully to a beat-up car coming from the opposite direction.
+Like fortune's fool, I waited beside the road.
+I quickly held my hands up prayerfully when I saw a beat-up old car coming from the opposite direction.
 Yes, it stopped!
 I sputtered in Italian to explain my situation.
-The kind driver, named Basilio, drove me home.
+The kind driver, named Basilio, said he would drive me home.
 I learned he was from a neighbouring village, Melezzole.
-I told him I went to Cesare's hardware store in that village.
+I mentioned that I shopped at Cesare's hardware store in that very village.
 He told me he worked for Cesare.
 And so it went.
 And so it goes... in Italy.

 And Found

-It would have taken another 45 minutes for me to have reached my village on foot along that road.
-But I didn't know that, and my feet were already blistered.
+I t would have taken another 45 minutes for me to have reached my village on foot had I followed that road.
+But I didn't know that then, and my feet were already blistered.
+I hadn't even put on proper hiking shoes, thinking it was just going for a scenic walk.

-I reached home, gulped a liter of water, and ate the cold chicken and pesto salad I'd prepared the day before.
-Thank you, Basilio.
+I reached home, gulped a liter of water, ate the cold chicken and pesto salad I'd prepared the day before, and thanked my lucky stars.
+That you, Basilio!
 Thank you, Italy.
 Thank you, good fortune.

 More Creative Life